-By the definition, Build Your Library is all about building a sanctuary and community full of living books, overflowing with literature that makes a family feel open hearted and alive.
+By the definition, the Build Your Library curriculum is all about building a sanctuary and community full of living books.
+Overflowing with literature make a family feel open hearted and alive.
 We strive to build young minds, one book at a time by creating a well-being, connection and warmth of knowledge.
 The feeling of belonging to the moment and to each other while celebrating the everyday is also a major tenant of our Charlotte Mason inspired homeschool philosophy.
 We might as well have been a Danish homeschool company, although we are from the United States.

 And you are probably more hygge than you thought you were too.

 One last time, “Na na na na, na na na… Na na na na, na na… Gettin’ hygge with it…”, in case our first ear-worm didn’t take hold!